 Nurse Haley replied: “Your 1st one should be given at 6-8 weeks old, then 2nd at 10-12, then 3rd and Final at 14-16wks old.
 Make sure you stay at home until a week after your final one guys, and ask your family to enrol you in Puppy Preschool when you're 8-14wks old so you don’t get into any trouble when you are older.”

 Rascal and Innocent both dropped in and asked: “Do we need to be microchipped and registered with Council?”

 Nurse Kenny told them: “Yes, both you guys do need to be microchipped by law.
-Wait until you’re desexed at 5-6mths to get registered with Council though, it makes it a lot cheaper.”
+Wait until you’re desexed at 4mths old for cats and 5-6mths for dogs to get registered with Council though, it makes it a lot cheaper.”

 Henrietta and Frank asked: “Are you guys open after hours or on Public Holidays?”

 Nurse Jenna informed them: “Sorry guys, we’re not.
 Check our contact page or phone message for details of where to go or get advice in emergency after hours.
 We will be back on duty at 8am every day during the week and 8.30am on weekends, except for Public Holidays.”

 Pythagoras enquired: “I’ve been doing some sums and budgeting.
 Do I have to pay at the time of consultation?”

 Nurse Trish (our accounts lady) answered: “Yes, ordinarily you do Py.
 We do offer payment options for larger accounts though.
 Vetpay is a great resource to use for big and unexpected visits.”

 Errol wrote in to ask: “Do you give Pensioner discounts?”

 Nurse Sarah replied: “Yes we do Errol, 10%.”